DJ mix

-A DJ mix or DJ mixset is a sequence of musical tracks typically mixed together to appear as one continuous track.
+A DJ mix, DJ mixset or DJ set is a sequence of musical tracks typically mixed together by a DJ to appear as one continuous track.
 DJ mixes are usually performed using a DJ mixer and multiple sounds sources, such as turntables, CD players, digital audio players or computer sound cards, sometimes with the addition of samplers and effects units, although it is possible to create one using sound editing software.

 DJ mixing is significantly different from live sound mixing.
 Remix services were offered beginning in the late 1970s in order to provide music which was more easily beatmixed by DJs for the dancefloor.
 One of the earliest DJs to refine their mixing skills was DJ Kool Herc.
 Francis Grasso was the first DJ to use headphones and a basic form of mixing at the New York City nightclub Sanctuary.
-Upon its release in 2000, Paul Oakenfold's Perfecto Presents: Another World became the biggest selling DJ mix album in the US.
+Upon its release in 2000, Paul Oakenfold's Perfecto Presents: Another World became the biggest-selling DJ mix album in the US.